Westchester County Criminal Defense Lawyer

 What Standard of Evidence Is Required for a Criminal Conviction in New York?

-The standard of evidence required for a criminal conviction in New York is to prove guilt beyond a reasonable doubt, which is the highest legal standard.
+The standard of evidence required for a criminal conviction in Westchester County, New York is to prove guilt beyond a reasonable doubt, which is the highest legal standard.
 The evidence must leave no logical doubt about the defendant’s guilt.
 If any reasonable uncertainty exists, the jury must acquit.
 This standard applies to all criminal cases, from misdemeanors to felonies, ensuring defendants are not convicted without clear proof.

 What Kinds of Questions Do Defense Lawyers Ask in Court?